 A VAT number is a tax registration identifier used in value-added tax systems.
-It identifies a business that is registered to charge, collect, or report VAT within a particular tax jurisdiction.
+It identifies a business that is registered to charge, collect, or report VAT within a specific jurisdiction.

-Although the term appears frequently in international business, it is often misunderstood.
-A VAT number is not the same as a company registration number or business license.
-It specifically relates to participation in a VAT system.
+A VAT number is not the same as a company registration number or a business license.
+It specifically relates to participation in a VAT system and is used in tax reporting and invoicing.

 What It Means in Practice